When viewed up close, the Australopithecus-Homo transition has always been murky. Daniel Lieberman, Nature 449:291 (2007)

 |1.53 Ma||Oldest human skeleton|

 In addition to bones and tools, there is also the evidence of footprints.
-The oldest known human-like footprints are at Laetoli, imprinted 3.66 Ma ago on a surface of wet volcanic ash from the Ngorongoro volcano (East African Rift Valley).
-The pattern is clearly bipedal, with a stride length within the range of modern humans (though small), and made by feet that were arched and had big toes parallel to the other toes.
-These traces precede the oldest human body fossils by a further 1 million years.
+Until recently, the oldest known human-like footprints were those at Laetoli, impressed 3.66 Ma ago on a surface of wet volcanic ash from the Ngorongoro volcano (East African Rift Valley).
+They precede the oldest acknowledged human body fossils by 1 million years.
+The pattern is clearly bipedal, and the stride length within the range of modern humans (though small).
+The feet were arched and had big toes parallel to the other toes.

 Because of their age the prints have been much debated.
 Were they really as human-like as they appeared?
 Could perhaps an australopithecine have made the prints – the contemporaneous ‘Lucy’, for example?
-While it was difficult to imagine feet with curved phalanges of afarensis fitting neatly into them, formation in the course of a ‘bent knee, bent hip’ gait could not be – or was not – discounted.
-It now can.
-Experiments have shown that the latter type of gait would have resulted in toe impressions significantly deeper than heel impressions, whereas at Laetoli the impressions are about equally deep.
-As such they are characteristic of fully erect, human-type walking (Raichlen et al 2010) – the kind of walking that the fourth metatarsal labelled AL 333-160 was capable of.
+While it was difficult to imagine feet with curved phalanges of afarensis fitting neatly into them, some argued that they were formed in the course of a ‘bent knee, bent hip’ gait.
+However, subsequent experiments showed that the latter type of gait would have resulted in toe impressions significantly deeper than heel impressions, whereas at Laetoli the impressions are about equally deep.
+As such they are characteristic of fully erect, human-type walking (Raichlen et al. 2010) – the kind of walking the fourth metatarsal labelled AL 333-160 was capable of.

 Big Man’s limbs also appear well-suited for running, in contrast to the shortened gait implied by Lucy’s skeleton.
 The proportions compare to those found two million years later in Homo erectus, and would not be out of place in a modern human, said study co-author Owen Lovejoy, a Kent State University paleoanthropologist.

-The report itself does almost nothing to justify the preferred attribution.
-It compares the fossil chiefly with two known species, A. afarensis as represented by Lucy (who, although diminutive, was herself a human being) and Homo sapiens.
-As often as not, the comparisons show that Kadanuumuu was more similar to Homo than to Lucy.
-Over 5 feet tall, erect, capable of running and little different from the Homo fossils known from two million years later, Kadanuumuu appears to have been, as his nickname signifies, just a big man.
+The report itself did almost nothing to justify the attribution, comparing the fossil chiefly with two known species, A. afarensis as represented by Lucy (who, although diminutive, was a human being) and Homo sapiens.
+As often as not, the comparisons showed that Kadanuumuu was more similar to Homo than to Lucy, a later Homo.
+Over 5 feet tall, erect and capable of running, Kadanuumuu was of similar stature to the individual with large stride at Laetoli.
+He appears to have been just a big man, as his curious nickname signifies.